How Does Your Home Feel Today?

 HOW TO USE SCENT FOR INTIMACY:

-• Place a few drops of sandalwood on a cotton ball and keep it in a drawer or bedside table, releasing gentle scent in your most private spaces.
+- Place a few drops of sandalwood on a cotton ball in a drawer or bedside table.
+The scent stays where the room is most yours.

 SCENT PAIRINGS: